SchapiroLabor/NEP_Giotto/README.md

 For analysing your data, make sure the data structure is as described above.
 An output table per file will be saved in an "output" folder on the same level as your cloned github repo.

-For running Giotto, you can just run this line in the terminal:
+For running Giotto, you can just run this line in the terminal while being navigated into `src` :
-`Rscript src/Giotto_SCNA.R`
+`Rscript Giotto_SCNA.R`

-However, this does not work at the moment without showing me errors, will get back to that.